Confinement in fibrous environments positions and orients mitotic spindles

 Abstract

 Accurate positioning of the mitotic spindle within the rounded cell body is critical to physiological maintenance.
-Adherent mitotic cells encounter confinement from neighboring cells or the extracellular matrix (ECM), which can cause rotation of mitotic spindles and, consequently, titling of the metaphase plate (MP).
-To understand the positioning and orientation of mitotic spindles under confinement by fibers (ECM-confinement), we use flexible ECM-mimicking nanofibers that allow natural rounding of the cell body while confining it to differing levels.
-Rounded mitotic bodies are anchored in place by actin retraction fibers (RFs) originating from adhesion clusters on the ECM-mimicking fibers.
-We discover the extent of ECM-confinement patterns RFs in 3D: triangular and band-like at low and high confinement, respectively.
-A stochastic Monte-Carlo simulation of the centrosome (CS), chromosome (CH), membrane interactions, and 3D arrangement of RFs on the mitotic body recovers MP tilting trends observed experimentally.
-Our mechanistic analysis reveals that the 3D shape of RFs is the primary driver of the MP rotation.
-Under high ECM-confinement, the fibers can mechanically pinch the cortex, causing the MP to have localized deformations at contact sites with fibers.
-Interestingly, high ECM-confinement leads to low and high MP tilts, which mechanistically depend upon the extent of cortical deformation, RF patterning, and MP position.
+Mitotic cells encounter confinement from neighboring cells or the extracellular matrix (ECM), which can cause rotation of mitotic spindles and tilting of the metaphase plate (MP).
+To understand the effect of confinement on mitosis by fibers (ECM confinement), we use flexible ECM-mimicking nanofibers that allow natural rounding of the cell body while confining it to differing levels.
+Rounded mitotic bodies are anchored in place by actin retraction fibers (RFs) originating from adhesions on fibers.
+We discover that the extent of confinement influences RF organization in 3D, forming triangular and band-like patterns on the cell cortex under low and high confinement, respectively.
+Our mechanistic analysis reveals that the patterning of RFs on the cell cortex is the primary driver of the MP rotation.
+A stochastic Monte Carlo simulation of the centrosome, chromosome, membrane interactions, and 3D arrangement of RFs recovers MP tilting trends observed experimentally.
+Under high ECM confinement, the fibers can mechanically pinch the cortex, causing the MP to have localized deformations at contact sites with fibers.
+Interestingly, high ECM confinement leads to low and high MP tilts, which we mechanistically show to depend upon the extent of cortical deformation, RF patterning, and MP position.
 We identify that cortical deformation and RFs work in tandem to limit MP tilt, while asymmetric positioning of MP leads to high tilts.
-Overall, we provide fundamental insights into how mitosis may proceed in fibrous ECM-confining microenvironments in vivo.
+Overall, we provide fundamental insights into how mitosis may proceed in ECM-confining microenvironments in vivo.

 Article activity feed